KGTO-TV

 KGTO-TV was a television station on channel 36 in Fayetteville, Arkansas, United States.
 The station, which operated from 1969 to 1973, was owned by Noark Broadcasting and maintained studios at 200 West Center Street in Fayetteville.

 After the station went silent in 1973 pending sale, the license was sold to George T. Hernreich, owner of Fort Smith's KFPW-TV (now KHBS), and modified for channel 29.
-The station re-emerged on December 5, 1977, as KTVP (now KHOG-TV).
+The station re-emerged on December 5, 1977, as KTVP (now KHOG-TV), a full-time satellite of KFPW-TV.

 History

 On May 8, 1968, the Federal Communications Commission (FCC) issued Noark a construction permit for channel 36, which would broadcast with an effective radiated power of 1,450 kW from Robinson Mountain.
 The construction of the station was delayed due to a short circuit in the station's transmission line.
 In January 1969, a 19-year-old engineer suffered frostbite and had to be rescued from atop the 350 ft tower, then hospitalized.
 Channel 36 began telecasts as a primary NBC affiliate and secondary CBS affiliate on February 8, though its NBC affiliation agreement stipulated no compensation for carrying network programs.
+The full NBC schedule was available on cable, via KVOO-TV in Tulsa, Oklahoma (now KJRH-TV), KOAM-TV in Joplin, Missouri (now CBS), or KYTV-TV in Springfield, Missouri.

 By July, one of the partners in Noark, Weldon Stamps, pulled out, leaving the station owned by Paul Milam Sr. and Jr., E.J.
 Ball, and Tom Cowan.
 Noark also contended with a lease for faulty equipment that it had assumed from Oklahoma City's defunct KLPR-TV.
 Not long after signing on, KGTO found that the equipment from Visual Electronics Corporation was deficient and ceased making lease payments; in March 1971, a federal judge found that Visual knew the equipment was defective, a judgment reaffirmed the next year in appeals court in KLPR-TV, Inc., vs. Visual Electronics Corporation.

 Since NBC refused to provide KGTO with a network feed, the station was forced to switch to and from the signals of other affiliates over-the-air whenever network programming aired.
 When KGTO invoked network non-duplication of other network affiliates on the Trans-Video cable system in Fayetteville in February 1971, viewers complained that the network feed from KGTO, now replacing other network affiliates on the cable system, was of poor quality.
 The next month, the NBC affiliate in Little Rock, KARK-TV, sued KGTO for $7,805 in unpaid fees for using KARK as a source of NBC programming, pursuant to an agreement between the stations.
 Another lawsuit followed in May, when film distributor Screen Gems sued Noark for over $25,000 over a reorganization into an investment company that affected contracts for movies and cartoons.